profile-sh/docs/projects/gh_workflows_project.md

 > The *env* context and the *environment* (subject of this section) have completely different purpose and functionality.

 > Whether we store a variable in a repo, organization, or a *repo environment*, we can access it using *vars* context like vars.[the variable name].
 Same is true for secrets.
-There is no mention of repo/organization/environment when accessing the values of the correspoding variables and secrets.
+There is no mention of repo/organization/environment when accessing the values of the corresponding variables and secrets.

 > We must explicitly pass secrets to reusable workflows and actions, variables are passed by default to a reusable workflows but not to actions.